tommycrest/weatherapp/README.md

 # Usage

-- the code is personalized in the city of Milan
+- use the select box for choose any city
 - usable with XAMPP on Windows Platform or directly via Apache.
 Configure a simple vhosts as follow:

 `<VirtualHost *:80>`